PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 <br>

-## 8. Solution overview
+## 6. Solution overview

-First of all, the user will be placed in a personae selected from this list:
+First of all, the user will be placed in a persona selected from this list:
-- Student [Cléa Molette]
+- Student [Brandon des Veaux / Cléa Molette]
   - Can unlock project rooms and classrooms
-- Staff [Franck Jeannin]
+- Staff [Franck Jeannin / Natacha Boez]
   - Has access to everything
-- Professor [Guy Taréro]
+- Professor [Guy Taréro / {TBD}]
   - Can unlock project rooms and classrooms
   - Has access to the copy machine room
-- Janitor [Aude Jaajvelle]
+- Janitor [{TBD} / Aude Jaajvelle]
   - Can unlock every room other than the server room and stocks
-- Investor [Éric Larchevêque]
+- Investor [Éric Larchevêque / {TBD}]
   - Does not have a card
   - Cannot unlock doors by themselves
   - Requires Francks's NPC[^11]
-- Visitor [Gus Hammond]
+- Visitor [Gus Hammond / {TBD}]
   - Does not have a card
   - Cannot unlock doors by themselves
   - Requires a staff or student NPC

+Additional modifiers can be applied to a persona:
+- Man / Woman
-- Smoker [Brandon des Veaux]
+- Smoker
   - Special student
   - Needs to go outside at every break for at least 10 minutes
 - Handicapped person with reduced mobility (wheelchair) [Stephen Hawking]